hynek/argon2-cffi/docs/argon2.rst

 This means that you can decide how long it takes to hash a password and how much memory is required.

 Argon2 comes in two variants:

+Argon2d
-Argon2\ **d** is faster and uses data-depending memory access, which makes it suitable for cryptocurrencies and applications with no threats from side-channel timing attacks.
+  is faster and uses data-depending memory access, which makes it suitable for cryptocurrencies and applications with no threats from side-channel timing attacks.

+Argon2i
-Argon2\ **i** uses data-independent memory access, which is preferred for password hashing and password-based key derivation.
+  uses data-independent memory access, which is preferred for password hashing and password-based key derivation.
   Argon2i is slower as it makes more passes over the memory to protect from tradeoff attacks.

 Why “just use bcrypt” Is Not the Answer